-The Company's potentially dilutive securities, which includes stock options, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
-Therefore, the weighted-average number of shares of common stock outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
-The Company excluded the following from the computation of diluted net loss per share attributable to common stockholders at September 30, 2022 and 2021 because including them would have had an anti-dilutive effect:
+The Company's potentially dilutive securities, which include Preferred Stock, restricted stock, and stock options, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
+Therefore, the weighted-average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
+The Company excluded the following from the computation of diluted net loss per share attributable to common stockholders at March 31, 2020 and 2019 because including them would have had an anti-dilutive effect: